ilias-arm/Daily-News-Website/README.md

 News website (University project).

-It contains HTML5, CSS3, Javascript, PHP, MySQL and XML
+It contains HTML5, CSS3, Javascript and PHP code.
+It also implements MySQL and XML.